scikit-hep/uproot5/docs-sphinx/basic.rst

 Computing expressions and cuts
 ------------------------------

-The first argument of :py:meth:`~uproot.behaviors.TBranch.HasBranches.arrays`, which we used above to pass explicit TBranch names,
+The first argument of :ref:`uproot.behaviors.TBranch.HasBranches.arrays`, which we used above to pass explicit TBranch names,

 .. code-block:: python